consensusnetworks/casimir-operator/README.md

                make generate_operator_keys
                ```

+            2. Create a file `./keys/sk.{n}.txt` and fill it with the operator private key.

-            2. Fill in the `OperatorPrivateKey` in `./config/ssv.node.n.yaml`.
+            3. Fill in the `OperatorPrivateKey` in `./config/ssv.node.{n}.yaml`.

-            3. Update the `eth1.ETH1Addr` in `./config/ssv.node.n.yaml` to point to the correct eth1 node.
+            4. Update the `eth1.ETH1Addr` in `./config/ssv.node.{n}.yaml` to point to the correct eth1 node.

-            4. Update the `eth2.BeaconNodeAddr` in `./config/ssv.node.n.yaml` to point to the correct beacon node.
+            5. Update the `eth2.BeaconNodeAddr` in `./config/ssv.node.{n}.yaml` to point to the correct beacon node.

-            5. Copy the operator public key and [register it with SSV network](https://docs.ssv.network/run-a-node/operator-node/registration) to get an operator ID.
+            6. Copy the operator public key and [register it with SSV network](https://docs.ssv.network/run-a-node/operator-node/registration) to get an operator ID.

-            6. Fill in the `NODE_OPERATOR_ID` in `./env/dkg.node.n.env`.

-            7. Fill in the `OPERATOR_PRIVATE_KEY` in `./env/dkg.node.n.env`.

     3. Configure an **exporter node**: